ldsouza/ldsouza.github.io/_posts/2016-10-03-nintex-forms-for-office-365-an-overview.md

 comments: false
 title: Nintex Forms for Office 365 - An Overview
 ---
 Nintex Forms is an excellent alternative to InfoPath for building forms in SharePoint.
-Niintex Forms has an intuitive drag and drop form builder interface which should allow power users and developers to build forms with ease.
+Nintex Forms has an intuitive drag and drop form builder interface which allows power users and developers to build forms with ease.

 ### Features that I liked in Nintex Forms -

 -Form Controls
 There are several form controls like Panel, Repeating Section, Label, SharePoint List Lookup that are extremely useful in building your form solution .

 -SharePoint Columns